-Community listening sessions for all ages are in English and can be attended with a museum ticket.
+Community listening sessions for all ages can be attended with a museum ticket.
 Informal interpretation is available in Finnish.
-Each meeting lasts 1.5 hours, after which we can enjoy a topical tea together.
+Each meeting lasts 1.5 hours during which we can also enjoy a topical tea together.

 Satula space